Indiana Fever: 2012–2016

-2016–present
+2016–2023

-On November 18, 2016, it was announced that the Fever hired Pokey Chatman as their new head coach.
-In February 2017, the Fever traded for five-time all-star Candice Dupree along with the Mercury's 2017 first-round pick in a three-team deal that sent Camille Little and Jillian Alleyne to the Mercury and the Connecticut Sun receiving the 8th overall pick in the 2017 WNBA Draft along with Lynetta Kizer from the Fever.
+On November 18, 2016, the Fever announced Pokey Chatman as their new head coach.
+In February 2017, they traded for five-time all-star Candice Dupree along with the Mercury's 2017 first-round pick in a three-team deal that sent Camille Little and Jillian Alleyne to the Mercury and the Connecticut Sun receiving the 8th overall pick in the 2017 WNBA draft along with Lynetta Kizer from the Fever.
 Despite acquiring a veteran all-star forward and a new head coach, the Fever would have one of the most disappointing seasons in franchise history.
-On August 12, 2017, the Fever were defeated 111–52 by the Minnesota Lynx, making it the largest margin of defeat in WNBA history, in which they allowed a league record 37–0 scoring run during the game.
-The Fever finished with the second-worst record in the league of 9–25 in their first season after Catchings's retirement, ending their streak of 12 consecutive playoff seasons.
+On August 12, 2017, the Fever were defeated 111–52 by the Minnesota Lynx, the largest margin of defeat in WNBA history, and allowed a league record 37–0 scoring run.
+The Fever finished with the second-worst record in the league of 9–25 in their first season after Catchings's retirement, ending a streak of 12 consecutive playoff seasons.

-In 2018, disappointment continued for the Fever as they rebuilt their team.
-They finished in last place, this time with a 6–28 record.
-On March 4, 2019, Pacers Sports & Entertainment announced Allison Barber, a graduate of Tennessee Temple University and Indiana University, as the new president and chief operating officer of the Fever, while Catchings was named vice president of Fever Basketball Operations.
+Disappointment continued for the rebuilding Fever in 2018, as they finished in last place with a 6–28 record.
+On March 4, 2019, Pacers Sports & Entertainment announced Allison Barber, as the new president and chief operating officer of the Fever, while Catchings was named vice president of Fever Basketball Operations.
 They wound up with the third selection in the 2019 WNBA draft, selecting Teaira McCowan from Mississippi State.
-The 2019 season saw some improvement, but the team nonetheless finished 13–21, two games behind the last playoff spot.
+The 2019 season saw some improvement, and the team finished 13–21, two games out of the playoffs.
 After the season, coach and general manager Pokey Chatman was fired.